These are the most popular eSports games – eSportsNews eSports RocketLeague

 DOTA 2 offers a comprehensive selection of the so-called heroes.
 These differ in their attacks, abilities and characteristics, which classifies them into different complexity and attribute classes.
 As it stands, there are over 120 heroes to choose from.
 The variety ranges from the innocent-looking Marci to the powerful “Shadow Demon” to the dork duo “Techies”.
 As with LoL, this massive hero grid, among other things, allows for a high degree of variance among the different game rounds.
 Here, too, hardly any game is like the other.

 Unsurprisingly, then, said tournaments are watched by over a million spectators each year.
-The venue changes annually after a temporary Seattle fixation – the first tournament even took place here in Germany in Cologne in 2011.
+The venue changes annually after a temporary Seattle fixation – the tournament even took place here in Germany in Cologne in 2011.
 At that time, however, the prize money was a ridiculous 1.6 million US dollars.

 Follow us and check out our social media accounts on Twitter, Facebook & YouTube ►